kptdev/kpt/docs/ROADMAP.md

 kpt has added a declarative way to customize and validate configuration.
 This allows you to run several mutation and validation functions in a pipeline alleviating the need to create shell scripts that do the same thing.
-Further information can be founnd in the [declarative function execution]  section of the Kpt Book.
+Further information can be found in the [declarative function execution]  section of the Kpt Book.

 ### 2. Setters